IPMA

 Which is better: IPMA or PMI?

-It is difficult to say which project management method is better, as both IPMA (International Project Management Association) and PMI (Project Management Institute) are internationally recognized organizations that offer high-quality project management methods.
-Both methods have their strengths and weaknesses and are geared towards different needs and requirements.
+It is difficult to say which project management method is “better,” as both IPMA (International Project Management Association) and PMI (Project Management Institute) are internationally recognized organizations that offer high-quality project management standards and certifications.
+Both approaches have different focuses and are tailored to different requirements.

 What are the strengths of project management according to IPMA?